Solving the mysteries of bioscience

 4 min read

-The Allen Institute today announced six new Next Generation Leaders, members of a unique neuroscience advisory panel made up of early-career researchers.
-Now in its eighth year, the Next Generation Leaders Council advises neuroscience research efforts at the Allen Institute: the Allen Institute for Brain Science, the MindScope Program, and the newly launched Allen Institute for Neural Dynamics.
+The Allen Institute today announced six new Next Generation Leaders (NGL), members of a unique neuroscience advisory panel made up of early-career researchers who will help advise research efforts at the Allen Institute for Brain Science, the MindScope Program, and the Allen Institute for Neural Dynamics.

-Next Generation Leaders are selected each year through a competitive process that includes applications from around the world.
-The six Next Generation Leaders selected will each have a three-year term on the advisory council, for a total of 18 council members at any given time.
+Next Generation Leaders are selected through a competitive process that includes applications from around the world.
+Each leader has a three-year term on the advisory council, for a total of 18 council members at any given time.
 As the program is focused on early-career neuroscience researchers, council members are postdoctoral fellows or newly appointed faculty members.

-The program also provides professional development for its members by offering training on how to serve as scientific advisors to other organizations, roles typically not given to scientists until they are well advanced in their careers, providing networking opportunities and peer support from Allen Institute researchers and other Next Generation Leaders, and immersing them into Allen Institute neuroscience research, data and other resources.
+The program also provides professional development for its members to serve as scientific advisors to other organizations, roles typically not given to scientists until they are well advanced in their careers, providing networking opportunities and peer support from Allen Institute researchers and other Next Generation Leaders and immersing them into Allen Institute neuroscience research, data and other resources.

 The Allen Institute is an independent, 501(c)(3) nonprofit research organization founded by philanthropist and visionary, the late Paul G. Allen.
 The Allen Institute is dedicated to answering some of the biggest questions in bioscience and accelerating research worldwide.
 The Institute is a recognized leader in large-scale research with a commitment to an open science model.
 Its research institutes and programs include the Allen Institute for Brain Science, launched in 2003, the Allen Institute for Cell Science, launched in 2014, the Allen Institute for Immunology, launched in 2018, the MindScope Program, launched in 2020, and the Allen Institute for Neural Dynamics, launched in 2021.
 In 2016, the Allen Institute expanded its reach with the launch of The Paul G. Allen Frontiers Group, which identifies pioneers with new ideas to expand the boundaries of knowledge and make the world better.
 For more information, visit alleninstitute.org.